explainers-by-googlers/opener-storage-partitioning/README.md

 #### Concrete Example

-If a publisher, say publisher.com, opens a new window on login.com as part of a login flow the two windows can communicate via post message.
-If the first window on publisher.com then navigates to some other origin, say wired.com, the two windows will no longer be able to communicate.
-If the user hits the back button on the first window and it restores the original publisher.com page then the two windows will be able to communicate again.
+If a publisher, say publisher.example, opens a new window on tracker.example to profile the user the two windows can communicate via post message.
+If the first window on publisher.example then navigates to some other origin, say otherpublisher.example, the two windows will no longer be able to communicate.
+If the user hits the back button on the first window and it restores the original publisher.example page then the two windows will be able to communicate again.
+This prevents some long-lived popup from sticking around tracking user navigation with cooperating publishers.

 ### Proposal 2a: Transient storage for frames with a window.opener